janstrohschein/KOARCH/Big_Data_Platform/Docker/DB/Postgres/readme.md

 # PostgreSQL
 [PostgreSQL](https://www.postgresql.org/) also known as Postgres is a free and open-source relational database management system written in C.

-The example creates a persistent Docker volume, initializes the Postgres DB with the provided schema and stores data received from Kafka.

 # Example
+The example creates a persistent Docker volume, initializes the containerized Postgres DB with the provided schema and stores data received from Kafka.
 ## Preparation
 The implementation consists of several Docker containers, so please install Docker and docker-compose.
 Instructions can be found [here](https://github.com/janstrohschein/KOARCH/tree/master/Big_Data_Platform/Docker).